Rhode Island First Year Principal Award

 RIASP member currently, and having had been a member for one (1) full year

-Principal for one (1) complete year
+Principal for one (1) complete year, therefore nominees are in their 2nd year as principal.

 PREVIOUS RECIPIENTS